jarshamdhir/jarshamdhir/README.md

 Hi there! 👋 I'm a Python developer with a passion for building scalable and efficient applications using the latest technologies.
 My expertise includes React, JavaScript, Docker, Bash, Linux.

 Whether it's building intuitive user interfaces or implementing complex algorithms, I love solving challenging problems and delivering high-quality code.
 My experience in web development, data analysis, and machine learning enables me to build end-to-end solutions that meet business objectives.
 If you're interested in collaborating on a project or just want to chat about the latest tech trends, feel free to reach out!
-You can find me on GitHub, LinkedIn, and
+You can find me on GitHub, LinkedIn.

 =============================